A victory for anti-Zionists in the UK

 As we have clearly seen since October 7, Zionists outside occupied Palestinian territory are contributing directly to the ongoing genocide of Palestinians by supplying recruits to the Israeli forces, as well as providing financial, diplomatic and military support to Israel.
 Furthermore, they are protecting Israel by silencing its critics elsewhere with accusations of racism and anti-Semitism.

-Thanks to the verdict from the Bristol Employment Tribunal in my case, I hope, many more academics, students, politicians and others will find the courage to raise their voice against Zionism and its crimes.
+Thanks to the verdict from the Bristol Employment Tribunal in my case, I hope, many more academics, students, politicians and others will find the courage to raise their voices against Zionism and its crimes.

 The views expressed in this article are the author’s own and do not necessarily reflect Al Jazeera’s editorial stance.